Up Close and Personal: First-hand account of Hurricane Harvey devastation prompts long-term partnership with Rio Texas

 Over the next two years, as North Texas churches return to Victoria and Rockport over and over and over again, we will have a unique opportunity to establish real and lasting relationships with people in these communities.
 Through these relationships, we will be able to see things to which we might otherwise be blind: what it is really like for an entire community to recover from a devastating storm; justice issues that lie under the surface and yet have a way of influencing the impact of a storm and the pace of recovery; avenues for further and deeper partnership between people, churches and communities from our two conferences.
 In addition, focusing our efforts has the potential to build bridges of fellowship and unity among the people of our North Texas Conference, and what a gift that would be!

-*The North Texas Conference Disaster Relief Fund has some funds available to assist churches who have a desire to send a Hurricane Harvey recovery mission team to Rio Texas but lack the financial capacity to do so.
-For more information about how to apply for a NTC Hurricane Harvey recovery grant, contact Christina Cavener at the Center for Missional Outreach (email@example.com).
+*Matching grants are available for NTC churches who have a desire to send a Hurricane Harvey recovery mission team to Rio Texas but lack the financial capacity to do so.
+To apply, download and complete the application here.
+For questions, contact Rev. Andy Lewis.

-**The cost to go on a weekend mission trip with Labors for Neighbors is $95 per person plus the cost of lunch on the way home on Sunday.
+**The cost to go on a weekend mission trip with Labors for Neighbors is $95 per person + the cost of lunch on the way home on Sunday.